top of page

 The Climate Investment Coalition (CIC) is a global public-private partnership initiative working to make global finance flow consistent with a pathway towards low greenhouse gas emissions and climate-resilient development.

 The Climate Investment Coalition's announced a landmark US$130 billion collective, total commitment at COP26 from Nordic and UK pension funds towards clean energy and climate solutions to be invested globally by 2030.
-As part of this commitment, pension funds will report annually on the progress of their climate investments.
+As part of this commitment, pension funds are reporting annually on the progress of their climate investments.

 Key Focus Areas